-In both the Core Study and the Extension Phase, study drug may be permanently discontinued at discretion of the investigator due to safety reasons or as follows:
+In both the Core Study and the Extension Phases, study drug may be discontinued at the discretion of the investigator due to safety reasons or as follows:

-- Due to lack of treatment effect defined as: - o Platelet count remains $< 30 \times 109/L$ more than 3 weeks at the maximum dose (subjects can be discontinued after 7 days of therapy at the maximum dose if they have dangerously low platelet counts in the opinion of the investigator) or o Subjects who require rescue therapy more than three times or continuous rescue therapy for more than 3 weeks (Core Study only)
+• Due to lack of treatment effect defined as:

+o Platelet count remains < 30×109 /L more than 3 weeks at the maximum dose or o Subjects who require rescue treatment more than three times or continuous rescue treatment for more than 3 weeks (Core Study only)

-- Treatment with some ITP therapies/procedures, such as vinca alkaloids, cyclophosphamide, rituximab, splenectomy, and other TPO-receptor agonists (eltrombopag, romiplostim) - Excessive platelet count responses (>250 \times 109/L) after more than 3 weeks at the minimum dose and the subject is unable to down titrate concomitant ITP medication - Subjects with elevated fasting gastrin-17 greater than 5 times upper limit of normal (ULN) will be requested to undergo an endoscopy and will be discontinued. - Subjects with two consecutive elevated fasting gastrin-17 greater than 2.5 times ULN who, in the opinion of the gastric biomarker expert review committee, require discontinuation due to gastric safety concerns - Subjects with significant gastric atrophy (OLGA staging >=II)
+\bullet Excessive platelet count responses (>250 \times 109/L) after more than 3 weeks at the minimum dose and the subject is unable to down titrate concomitant ITP medication

+• Treatment with some ITP therapies/procedures, such as vinca alkaloids, cyclophosphamide, rituximab, splenectomy, and other thrombopoietin (TPO) receptor agonists (eltrombopag, romiplostim) other than eltrombopag provided in the study

+• Subjects with elevated fasting gastrin-17 greater than 5 times the upper limit of normal (ULN)

+• Subjects with two consecutive elevated fasting gastrin-17 greater than 2.5 times ULN in the absence of other obvious clinical causes who refuse referral to an appropriate specialist for consideration of endoscopy

+• Subjects with gastric atrophy as determined by endoscopy and biopsy assessment
-Concomitant ITP Medication Downward Titration Guidelines

-Those subjects receiving concomitant ITP medication when entering the study may have this medication down-titrated and ultimately eliminated.
+Concomitant ITP Medication Downward Titration Guidelines Those subjects receiving concomitant ITP medication when entering the study may have this medication down titrated and ultimately eliminated.
 This can only occur during the Concomitant ITP Medication Reduction Period (Visits 8 to 13) of the Core Study and Maintenance Period/Concomitant ITP Medication Reduction Period of the Extension Phase (Visits E9 to E31).

 Concomitant ITP medication downward titration can be implemented at the discretion of the investigator.
-Downward titration of concomitant ITP medication can only be considered if the subjects platelet count remains>= 150×109 /L. The downward titration of concomitant ITP medication will be made as an alternative to downward titration of E5501 (i.e., instead of titrating down E5501, the concomitant ITP medication will be down-titrated).
-Any down titration of ITP medication should occur in a controlled manner in order to prevent an excessive and unsafe drop in the subjects platelet count.
+Downward titration of concomitant ITP medication can only be considered if the subjects platelet count remains > 150 \times 109/L. The downward titration of concomitant ITP medication will be made as an alternative to downward titration of E5501 (i.e., instead of titrating down E5501, the concomitant ITP medication will be down titrated).
+Any downward titration of ITP medication should occur in a controlled manner in order to prevent an excessive and unsafe drop in the subjects platelet count.
+Concomitant ITP Medication Downward Titration

-Concomitant ITP Medication Downward Titration Guidelines are detailed below:
+Guidelines are detailed below:

-- Concomitant ITP medication downward titration should not take place at a rate faster than once (one time) every 14 days. - If a subject has two or more concomitant ITP medications, only one medication can be down-titrated at a time. - It is preferable that a concomitant ITP medication is eliminated prior to the down titration of a second concomitant ITP medication, unless the investigator considers it beneficial for the subject to continue to receive low-dose steroids. - Each titration step cannot be larger than 25% to 50% of the original concomitant ITP medication dose unless the subject is receiving a low dose of the concomitant ITP medication being down-titrated.
+• Concomitant ITP medication downward titration should not take place at a rate faster than once (one time) every 14 days.

+• If a subject has two or more concomitant ITP medications, only one medication can be down titrated at a time.

+• It is preferable that a concomitant ITP medication is eliminated before the downward titration of a second concomitant ITP medication, unless the investigator considers it beneficial for the subject to continue to receive low-dose steroids.

+• Each titration step cannot be larger than 25% to 50% of the original concomitant ITP medication dose unless the subject is receiving a low dose of the concomitant ITP medication being down titrated.